dhfbk/geolingit-evalita2023/README.md

 ...	...	...
 ```

+*Note: the first column of the test set starts at id 14222, the snippet above is just an example of the submission format.*

 ##### Subtask B

 A tab-separated file with an example per line and the first line as header.
 Only the **third and fourth columns** (`latitude` and `longitude`) will be used for evaluation (you can just leave the `text` empty to be sure to avoid formatting issues).